epfl-lasa/docker_setup/README.md

 ### To conclude

 This covers the basics to create a Docker image from a `Dockerfile`.
-We will now describes the [build](./scripts/build.sh) and [run](./scripts/run.sh) that are helper scripts to build the image and create a container from it.
+We will now describes the build and run process to build the image and run a container from it.

 # Building the image